 Each connection has two timeout values, one in each direction.
-These are updated when the firewall receives packets each end of the value connection.
-The shown in the Timeout column is the lower of the two values.
+These are updated when the firewall receives packets from each end of the connection.
+The value shown in the Timeout column is the lower of the two values.

-Possible values in the State column include: TCP_CLOSE,
+Possible values in the State column include: TCP CLOSE,

-TCP OPEN, SYN RECV, FIN RECV, and so on.
+TCP_OPEN, SYN RECV, FIN RECV, and so on.